-§503.
+§2702.
 Personnel records

 - 1. Confidential records.
 The following records are confidential and not open to public inspection.
 They are not "public records" as defined in Title 1, section 402, subsection 3.
-These records include: - A. Except as provided in this paragraph, applications, resumes, letters and notes of reference, working papers, research materials, records, examinations and any other documents or records and the information they contain, solicited or prepared either by the applicant or the county for use in the examination or evaluation of applicants for positions as county employees. - (1) Notwithstanding any confidentiality provision other than this paragraph, applications, resumes and letters and notes of reference, other than those letters and notes of reference expressly submitted in confidence, pertaining to the applicant hired are public records after the applicant is hired. - (2) Telephone numbers are not public records if they are designated as "unlisted" or "unpublished" in an application, resume or letter or note of reference. - (3) This paragraph does not preclude union representatives from access to personnel records which may be necessary for the bargaining agent to carry out its collective bargaining responsibilities.
-Any records available to union representatives which are otherwise covered by this subsection shall remain confidential and are not open to public inspection; [PL 1989, c.
-6 (AMD); PL 1989, c.
-9, §2 (AMD); PL 1989, c.
-104, Pt.
-C, §§8, 10 (AMD); PL 1989, c.
-402, §2 (RPR).] - B. County records containing the following: - (1) Medical information of any kind, including information pertaining to the diagnosis or treatment of mental or emotional disorders; - (2) Performance evaluations and personal references submitted in confidence; - (3) Information pertaining to the creditworthiness of a named employee; - (4) Information pertaining to the personal history, general character or conduct of members of an employee's immediate family; - (5) Complaints, charges or accusations of misconduct, replies to those complaints, charges or accusations and any other information or materials that may result in disciplinary action.
+These records include: - A. Except as provided in this paragraph, applications, resumes, letters and notes of reference, working papers, research materials, records, examinations and any other documents or records and the information they contain, solicited or prepared either by the applicant or the municipality for use in the examination or evaluation of applicants for positions as municipal employees. - (1) Notwithstanding any confidentiality provision other than this paragraph, applications, resumes and letters and notes of reference, other than those letters and notes of reference expressly submitted in confidence, pertaining to the applicant hired are public records after the applicant is hired. - (2) Telephone numbers are not public records if they are designated as "unlisted" or "unpublished" in an application, resume or letter or note of reference. - (3) This paragraph does not preclude union representatives from access to personnel records that may be necessary for the bargaining agent to carry out its collective bargaining responsibilities.
+Any records available to union representatives that are otherwise covered by this subsection must remain confidential and are not open to public inspection; [PL 2019, c.
+451, §3 (AMD).] - B. Municipal records pertaining to an identifiable employee and containing the following: - (1) Medical information of any kind, including information pertaining to diagnosis or treatment of mental or emotional disorders; - (2) Performance evaluations and personal references submitted in confidence; - (3) Information pertaining to the creditworthiness of a named employee; - (4) Information pertaining to the personal history, general character or conduct of members of an employee's immediate family; - (5) Complaints, charges or accusations of misconduct, replies to those complaints, charges or accusations and any other information or materials that may result in disciplinary action.
 If disciplinary action is taken, the final written decision relating to that action is no longer confidential after the decision is completed if it imposes or upholds discipline.
 The decision must state the conduct or other facts on the basis of which disciplinary action is being imposed and the conclusions of the acting authority as to the reasons for that action.
-If an arbitrator completely overturns or removes disciplinary action from an employee personnel file, the final written decision is public except that the employee's name must be deleted from the final written decision discloses that the employee is the person who is the subject of the final written decision, the entire final written report, with regard to that employee, is public.
+If an arbitrator completely overturns or removes disciplinary action from an employee personnel file, the final written decision is public except that the employee's name must be deleted from the final written decision discloses that the employee whose name was deleted from the final written decision, the entire final written report, with regard to that employee, is public.